Know the code and be safe on the mountain

 Please note, due to Silver Mountain Policy, 6 & Under combo passes are only valid when purchased along with an adult Silver Mountain Pass or adult combo pass.
 Please see Silver Mountain's website for more information.

-Thank you everyone for attending our Job Fairs.
-We are still accepting applications for winter 2022/2023 employment.
+We are still accepting applications for winter 2023/2024 employment.

 Why work at 49 Degrees North?

 Enjoy a wonderful and friendly atmosphere with scenic views, excellent snow, and much more!
-Winter seasonal work at 49 Degrees North is unique experience, perfect for those seeking full time work or just something part-time.
+Winter seasonal work at 49 Degrees North is a unique experience, perfect for those seeking full-time work or just something part-time.
 All employees are eligible for a discounted season pass, as well as other discounts around the mountain.

-Winter seasonal employees can also take part in the Ski Exchange Programs, which allows you to ski or ride at participating resorts at a fraction of the cost.
-Keep in mind, the mountain environment can range from blizzards to warm sunshine, so reliable transportation and the correct gear for the job is very important.
+Employees can also take part in the Ski Exchange Programs, which allows you to ski or ride at participating resorts at a fraction of the cost.
+Keep in mind, that the mountain environment can range from blizzards to warm sunshine, so reliable transportation and the correct gear for the job are very important.

 Interested in becoming a Ski or Snowboard Instructor?